chimera-linux/cports/Packaging.md

 Overall, this makes 6 hooks such as `pre-install` and so on.

-Triggers are a different kind of scriptlet.
+Triggers are a different kind of script.
 Each package is allowed to carry one trigger, and this trigger must have a list of directory patterns set up for it.
 These directory patterns are then monitored for changes, potentially by other packages.
 That means other packages